 Countershading is common to various marine species and helps disguise fish and larger animals from predators.
 If viewed from the bottom, the lighter coloring helps the animal blend in with the light coming through the ocean’s surface.
 If viewed from above, the darker coloring blends in with the ocean floor.

 Stargazers eat a variety of prey, including small fish, crustaceans, squids, and crabs.
-These various marine animals are easy to come upon, especially as the stargazer uses its preferred hunting method of burying itself in the sandy ocean floor.
+These various marine animals are easy to come upon, especially as the stargazer uses its preferred hunting method of burying itself on the sandy ocean floor.

 Interestingly, some species also have a lure attached to the bottom of their mouths.
 This is another feature they can use to attract prey (because it looks like a worm).
 They extend this lure out of their mouths, and the sand in which they’re hiding and passing fish will see it as a worm and be drawn to it.

 Stargazers are not a common food source around the world, meaning that overfishing (one of the major threats to other fish species) does not impact them.
-But, they are still caught and eaten as a delicacy in some areas of the world.
+But they are still caught and eaten as a delicacy in some areas of the world.
 Plus, they are at threat from bycatch practices.
 That is the process by which fish are accidentally caught up in nets meant for other marine creatures.
 This can result in significant impacts on population numbers worldwide.

 Facts about Stargazer Fish

-- There are eight genera of stargazers.
+- There are eight genera of stargazers and 50 species of fish in this family.

 - All stargazers live in saltwater.